mv686/coivd_emissions/README.md

 # Air Emissions Analysis around COVID-19 Dates

+**A non-technical version, with a focus on research insights and visual representations, is available on my [website](markvarnaliy.com).**

 ## Requirements

 - Python 3.8.6 (the project was developed and tested with this version)